Eamoned/Getting-and-Cleaning-Data-Project/CodeBook.md

 ####Extracting only measurements on the mean and standard deviation for each measurement:
 When extracting only the measurements on the mean and standard deviation for each measurement it was not stated explicitly what format this should take, i.e. in some cases ‘mean’ and ‘sd’ formed part of a name whilst in others it was quite distinct.
 It’s assumed there’s some flexibility in the matter and so names with the following format will be extracted.

 Any name with the format “-mean()-“ and “-sd()-”.
-This means also any name with ‘-y’, ‘-x’ and ‘-z’ will be extracted.
+Also any name with ‘-y’, ‘-x’ and ‘-z’ will be extracted.
 Formats such as “-mean()” and “sdfreq()” will not be extracted.

 (Note: other interpretations of this will of course output different results to my tidy dataset but this project is aimed at the means of achieving tidy data rather than actual the ‘average’ results).